 AKA Pyrus communis 'Williams' Bon Chrétien'

-*This is an indication of the un-pruned height of this variety of Pear Tree on the different rootstocks in 10 years.
-Variations on these heights will occur when different factors are introduced such as planting position, pruning, geography etc.
+*Indication of the un-pruned height of this pear tree variety on different rootstocks.
+Variations will occur due to planting position, pruning, geography etc.

 Williams Bon Chretien requires a suitable pollination partner.
 Pear trees should be spaced according to their rootstock, for example a Quince A (semi-vigorous) rootstock will require approx. 3 metres between trees, whereas a Quince C (dwarf) rootstock will require approx. 2 metres between trees.

 Pot grown pear trees can be planted at any time of the year but bare root pear trees need to be planted between November and March.
 Remove weeds and grass within a metre of your desired planting hole then dig a hole slightly deeper than your root mass and approximately 3x as wide.
 To help pear trees establish more effectively, apply root grow.
 Then gently loosen the roots and place into the planting hole.
 Using 50% of the original soil and 50% compost, fill in the hole and firm around gently without banking soil up around the collar of the tree.

 We recommend planting pear trees using a stake and tie kit plus rabbit guard, unless you are cordon or espalier training them in which case they will need wire support systems.
 The Pear Tree Planting & Care guide has further information.